Nordix/k8s-ipv6/README.md

 ## Creating a K8s Cluster

 There are two ways to setup the cluster -- start individual components manaully (cilium approach) or use kubeadm.
 Kubeadm is the default option; however, you can set env var ENABLE_KUBEKDM == "false" to disable it.
-The current focus of this project is on IPv6 support for kube-router and the CNCF cni plugins -- bridge and host-local.
+The current focus of this project is on IPv6 support for calico, kube-router and the CNCF cni plugins -- bridge and host-local.

+## Calico

+Calico can be installed via systemd (default) or as a privileged pod.
+The current release is set to v3.7.1 but this can be changed.
+Additionally, since this is meant as a dev environment, it is assumed that the following calico repos have been cloned locally and the binaries/docker-images pre-built:

+    1. CNI-Plugin
+    2. Calico/Node
+    3. Calico-kube-controllers
+    4. Calicoctl

+The current approach sets up a local etcd cluster on master (k8s1) instead of using the kubernetes etcd cluster.
+For the IPAM, the calico-ipam is utilized.
+However, switching to host-local is also possible.

+### IPv6 Cluster Using Calico

+As with the kube-router IPv6 approach (discussed below), you will first need to provision a DNS64/NAT64 VM; followed by the k8s cluster:

+    DNS64NAT64=1 vagrant up
+    CNI=calico NWORKERS=2 IPV4=0 GOBGP=1 DNS64_IPV6=CC00::2 INSTALL_LOCAL_BUILD=1 K8S_VERSION=v1.13.0 K8S=1 ./start.sh

+### IPv4 Cluster Using Calico

+    CNI=calico NWORKERS=2 IPV4=1 GOBGP=1 INSTALL_LOCAL_BUILD=1 K8S_VERSION=v1.13.0 K8S=1 ./start.sh

+### Calico Dual-Stack (work in progress)

+Calico dual-stack is possible eventhough k8s itself will only see one of the addresses.
+The current setup assumes a dual-stack host/VM and uses the calico-ipam to assign both ipv4 and ipv6 addresses to pods.
+To choose between IPv4 and IPv6, calico supports annotations on pods to pick which pool the address should come from.

+To try out dual stack, you will have to edit the func write_cni_calico_cfg in start.sh with the following:
+        "assign_ipv4": "true",
+        "assign_ipv6": "true"

+After bringing up the cluster, create a busybox pod and after doing so, you should see that both an IPv4 and an IPv6 address have been assigned:

+    kubectl run -i --tty bb1 --image=busybox -- sh
+    # ifconfig
+    eth0
+          inet addr:192.168.219.0  Bcast:0.0.0.0  Mask:255.255.255.255
+          inet6 addr: fd02::c0a8:2108:7fc:db00/128 Scope:Global

+## Kube-Router

 ### IPv6 Cluster Using Kube-Router